03 Sep 5 Things to Consider at the Beginning of your Web Design Project

-There are a number of important questions to consider at the beginning of your web project that need to be thought through and communicated to your web designer.
+There are a number of important questions to consider at the beginning of your web design project that need to be thought through and communicated to your web designer.
 Most of these have to do with the “big ideas” behind your site.
 A good designer will ask you the right questions to elicit the information from you, but it’s always good to give it some thought beforehand.

 Here are some of the most important questions to think about:

 Why do you want a website, or a website redesign?
 Thinking about this is a great opportunity to nail down specifically what you want your website to do.
 There are many things a site can do.
 Do you want your website to: